Laser jammer reviews: best laser jammers 2020

 Unfortunately, despite promises to the contrary by the company, all of the legions of LI customers have been left with a jammer that has limited or no support.
 The individual behind Laser Interceptor U.S. essentially stopped supporting their products and instead began working with another manufacturer called Stinger which is currently in the process of entering the U.S. market with their $4000+ super-expensive radar detector and laser jammer combo.

 Since the pace of new firmware appearing is fast-and-furious from the police laser gun manufacturers, it is getting increasingly difficult for all the laser jammer companies to keep up with the changes.
-At least today, all of the viable jammers today can have their firmware updated.
+At least today, all of the viable jammers today can have their firmware updated and this includes the ALP.
 When a new police laser algorithm is discovered the jammer manufacturers are able to provide their existing customers an update.

 This happened repeatedly at a recent test conducted that’s been recently promoted (by a couple of retailers as being “authoritative”).
-As was noted in the published results:
+As was noted on RadarBusters website’s published results:

 During RALTEC’s testing they discovered an issue with the DragonEye…Because of this RALTEC requested that the results of the DragonEye be omitted from these results.

-In another “test,” one manufacturer’s product was tested and then later promoted that turned out not to be representative of the models that were actually shipped to the consumer.
-The models sold were less capable “stripped-down” versions.
+In another “test” conducted by yet another testing group, one of the manufacturer’s product that was tested and then later promoted turned out not to be representative of the models that were actually shipped to the consumer.
+The laser jammer heads were twin diode models, but the models that were ultimately sold were less capable “stripped-down” single-diode versions.

-In yet even another “test,” an older Blinder model was made to look bad (in videos) when their jamming heads were intentionally covered with shoe polish so that a vendor could promote an inferior knock-off that they were selling as being better.
+In yet even another supposed independent enthusiast “test” an older Blinder model was made to look bad (in videos) when their jamming heads were intentionally covered with shoe polish so that a vendor could promote an inferior knock-off that they were selling as being better.
 It wasn’t.

-As a consequence, published test results can be misleading, incomplete, or not entirely representative of performance in the real-world against real traffic enforcement.
-So take any testing by these forum-based groups with a grain of salt.
+As a consequence, published test results from these supposed expert groups can be misleading, incomplete, or not entirely representative of performance in the real-world against real traffic enforcement.
+So take any testing or their conclusions and opinions by these forum-based groups with a grain of salt.
+As a consequence of calling some of these groups out, we have been targeted by some of these groups, but like our opinion of radar detectors, Veil has no financial connection to any of these jammer manufacturers.

-Also be aware that it’s very hard to successfully jam from the rear of an automobile and also exceedingly difficult to jam police lasers that are used from an elevated position.
+You won’t see many tests demonstrating jammer performance from the rear and that’s because it’s very difficult to successfully jam from the rear of an automobile and also exceedingly difficult to jam police lasers that are used from an elevated position.
 In a number of states, like New Jersey, rear-targeting is routinely conducted and it’s not uncommon to encounter police laser traps being operated from overpasses in states like Delaware.

 In either instance, drivers are especially vulnerable.
 Some online vendors oversell their capabilities and owners of these systems can be lulled into a false sense of security that is until they come across these sorts of speed traps.